 University Scholars Grant

-The University Scholars Grant is available to tenured faculty at St. Thomas who have a distinguished record of ongoing scholarly achievement.
-This record must have been attained while at St. Thomas, doing full time teaching or its equivalent.
+The University Scholars Grant is available to tenured faculty with Associate or Full Professor rank, who have completed at least 10 years of full time service at St Thomas at the time of application.
+Applicant should have a distinguished record of ongoing scholarly achievement, attained while at St. Thomas while doing full time teaching or its equivalent.
 Faculty whose appointments at St. Thomas include regular release time for scholarly work and endowed Chairs are not eligible for this grant.
 Faculty will be eligible for a University Scholars Grant no more than once every 10 years.
-One award is available per year.
+Two awards are available per year.

 Applicants should show evidence of national or international reputation by providing information on external funding of peer-reviewed work, publications by an internationally recognized publisher, invitation to present at prestigious national or international conferences, or national or international awards from professional societies.

 The essence of the grant is to provide the recipient with significant time for scholarly work over a significant period.
 Recipients are otherwise expected to continue with their regular faculty duties during the time of the grant (teaching, administrative and service duties), and no more than two course releases may be taken during a semester.
 USGs may not be used for course or curriculum development, pursuit of a higher degree, revision of existing written work, or purchase of equipment.

 Restrictions on other support for USG recipients: Teaching and/or administrative overloads are not allowed during the period of the grant.
 It is expected that the USG support will not be further supplemented with other internal grant support, especially from Faculty Development.
 During tenure of the USG award, recipients cannot apply for other FD grants or receive research course releases from other sources.
 After completion of the USG award, recipients may not apply for other FD grants for the same project that was supported by the USG.